Why A Solid Construction Contract Protects Your Miami Project

 People Also Ask

-The seven essential rules for a valid contract are offer, acceptance, consideration, capacity, legality, mutual assent, and certainty.
+The seven essential rules for a valid contract are offer, acceptance, consideration, capacity, legality, intention to create legal relations, and certainty of terms.
 An offer is a clear proposal, which must be met with an unconditional acceptance.
 Consideration involves something of value exchanged between parties.
-All parties must have the legal capacity to contract, meaning they are of sound mind and legal age.
-The contract's purpose must be legal and not against public policy.
-Mutual assent, or a meeting of the minds, ensures both parties understand and agree to the terms.
-Finally, the terms must be certain and complete enough to be enforced.
-For complex construction agreements in Miami, Trusst Construction recommends consulting a legal professional to ensure all seven elements are properly addressed to avoid disputes.
+All parties must have the legal capacity to contract, and the agreement's purpose must be legal.
+There must be a mutual intention for the agreement to be legally binding, and the terms must be sufficiently clear and complete.
+For any construction project in Miami, Miami Beach, or Hialeah, ensuring these seven rules are met is critical to avoid disputes.
+Trusst Construction always recommends reviewing these elements with a legal professional before signing any agreement.